 Every single (successful) company has an email list of people who have opted in to receive information about them.
-As a one-person company of your own, someone who’s job is to both write copy and find people to write it for, this begs the question: Do you need a newsletter of your own?
-Read on…
+As a one-person company of your own, someone whose job is to both write copy and find people to write it for, this begs the question: Do you need a newsletter of your own?

 Here are two truths of the web: Many people who visit a website don’t need what that website provides at that moment.
 Think about it: How often do you actually purchase from a website the first time you visit it?
 Probably not very often at all.
 So, people will come to your website, check you out and leave.